 - A forensic scientist noted that the bones had no scratches

 Kris Kremers bones had chemical remnants found on them, which was later proposed to possibly be lime, although no final answer was determined.
-Lime comes from limestone, a natural chemicals can be found in nature, but there are no lime deposits anywhere near the areas in which the bones were found.
+Lime comes from limestone, a natural chemical which can be found in nature, but there are no lime deposits anywhere near the areas in which the bones were found.

 These were not the first people murdered

 When forensics teams tested the DNA of the the bones, they identified that some of the bones belonged to the two girls.
 In an unexpected twist, the forensics team also found DNA of 3 more unknown people.
+This chilling detail essentially means that the two girls weren’t the first to end up in the river.

 The camera and the cell phones of the missing Dutch women were searched thoroughly by investigators